mndpsi/terms-of-service/privacy.md

 ## Third Party Analytics

-**[INCLUDE/CUSTOMIZE AS APPROPRIATE.]**

 We may allow third parties to provide analytics services.
 These third parties may use cookies, web beacons and other technologies to collect information about your use of the services and other websites, including your IP address, web browser, pages viewed, time spent on pages, links clicked and conversion information.
 This information may be used by us and third parties to, among other things, analyze and track data, determine the popularity of certain content and other websites and better understand your online activity.
 Our privacy policy does not apply to, and we are not responsible for, third party cookies, web beacons or other tracking technologies and we encourage you to check the privacy policies of these third parties to learn more about their privacy practices.

 ## Security

-We take reasonable measures to help protect personal information from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+We take reasonable measures to help protect personal information from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction and for offline services, we are not responsible for ny kind of security because its depends on you and your secure devices.

 ## Your Information Choices

-**[INCLUDE/CUSTOMIZE AS APPROPRIATE]**

 ### Location Information